Talking to Strangers

 I also inherited a lot of paranoia on this topic from my mother, and for good reason.
 When my mom was six-years-old she came close to being a victim of one of these horrible situations.
 She had gotten off the school bus at her friend’s house, and then later walked home by herself.
 (I know it’s impossible to think of a six-year-old walking home by herself, but it was the early 1950s and, as you know, it was a completely different world).
 My mom was wearing her Catholic school uniform, and a strange man approached her saying his daughter was starting at the same Catholic school but didn’t know anyone in her class.
 He asked if my mom could come home with him to meet her, and as a trusting six-year-old would do, my mom agreed to get in his car.

-At that point he drove her to a deserted field outside of town and exposed himself.
-Literally – and luckily – at that same moment, my mom remembers a bunch of dogs and its owner coming up over a hill near the car, and the stranger drove away before anything worse happened and dropped my mom at the local YMCA.
-Little did the stranger know, but that YMCA was right around the corner from my mom’s house, so she walked home thinking nothing about what had happened except that she was going to be in trouble for not coming straight home from school.
+At that point, he drove her to a deserted field outside of town and exposed himself.
+Literally – and luckily – at that same moment, my mom remembers a bunch of dogs and their owner coming up over a hill near the car, and the stranger drove away before anything worse happened and dropped my mom at the local YMCA.
+Little did the stranger know, but that YMCA was right around the corner from my mom’s house.
+She walked home thinking nothing about what had happened except that she was going to be in trouble for not coming straight home from school.
 As soon as she turned onto her street, the police were already at her house waiting to question her about the man and his car.
-She was lucky to say the least!
+She was lucky, to say the least!
 And her own memory also protected her.
 It wasn’t for another 20+ years before my mom recalled everything!
 It all came back to her in the middle of the night after she had been married for several years.
-(Unfortunately she doesn’t think that man was ever caught.)
+(Unfortunately, she doesn’t think that man was ever caught.)

 So, needless to say, that first day of kindergarten for me – leaving my mom and taking the bus by myself – was not an easy task for my mom!
 And to make matters worse, I forgot to get off the bus after school – throwing my mom into a huge panic attack – but I was ok 🙂